AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 4 Include AviaryFeather in a new Application
 ------------------------------------------

-If you don’t want to use the included sample application to test Feather, here’s a step by step guide on how to include Feather in a new Android application.
+If you don't want to use the included sample application to test Feather, here's a step by step guide on how to include Feather in a new Android application.

 <a name="create-new"></a>
 ### 4.1 Create a new Android project